hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/lectures_and_discourses/179_thoughts_on_the_gita.md

 preach a good thing which may be beneficial to many, there is no harm in telling an untruth, if that helps such preaching, or in other words, the end justifies the means.
-Hence we find many of our Tantras beginning with, "Mahâdeva said to Pârvati".
+Hence we find many of our Tantras beginning with, "Mahādeva said to Pārvati".
 But our duty should be to convince ourselves of the truth, to believe in truth only.
 Such is the power of superstition, or faith in old traditions without inquiry into its truth, that it keeps men bound hand and foot, so much so, that even Jesus the